Barium enema

 Image credit: Canva

-Barium enemas are usually carried out in radiology centres by radiologists (a specialist doctor who interprets X-rays) or radiographer (a specialist who operates image machines like X-rays).
-There will usually be a nurse present.
+Barium enemas are usually done in radiology centres by a radiologist (a specialist doctor who interprets X-rays) or a radiographer (a healthcare provider who operates X-ray and imaging machines).
+There will usually be a nurse there too.

 A barium enema can be unpleasant and uncomfortable but it shouldn’t be painful.